akoripelly/jhubkube/README.md

 # jhubkube
-Jupyterhub installation on Kubernetes installed on Bare Metal Ubuntu
+## Zero to Jupyterhub with Kubernetes For Non-Cloud Deployments